Newborn Growth Spurt – Thoughts on Your Little One’s Development

-When you are a parent you become more and more observant with almost everything that you see, hear and witness.
+When you are a parent, you become more and more observant with almost everything that you see, hear and witness.
 This is even more so when it comes to your little ones.
 But this kind of mannerism that you will attain is a good thing, especially when you are to perceive your baby’s growth and development.

 One of the many milestones that you will sooner or later experience with your baby is what we commonly call a newborn growth spurt.
 This particular milestone can be well observed, especially when you are very much attentive to your baby’s moves, routine, feeding, behavior and most especially, their physical appearance.

-If I could sum up all the possible signs that you can experience, I would say it would all boil down to four main categories.
+If I could sum up all the possible signs that you can experience, I would say it would all boil down into four main categories.
 These are physical appearance, feeding, sleep pattern and finally behavior.
 Now to make it clearer, let’s talk about them one by one.

 Do you think that your baby suddenly grew?
 When you carry them, did they suddenly become heavier?
 Did their clothes suddenly shrink?
 Yup, you are not imagining things.
 It actually is real.
-These are the sudden physical development of the newborn growth spurt that you thought was just you mind playing tricks on you.
+These are the sudden physical development of the newborn growth spurt that you thought was just your mind playing tricks on you.

-Feeding the most common cue that your baby is experiencing growth spurt.
+Feeding the most common cue that your baby is experiencing a growth spurt.
 Like what I have previously mentioned, they will have a very “un-routinely” feeding pattern.
 They will also become more fussy and hungry during these times.

 But do not let these sudden changes lead to an overfeeding fiasco.
 Keep them at their usual feeding amount, and if ever they would want more, make sure that they have a short pause from feeding.
 You can do so by burping them or changing their soiled diaper.

 A hungry plus sleep deprived baby equals a fussy and irritable baby.
 You will see that they become clingier and would want to be carried more often than usual.
 I would not blame them.
-I would get grumpy as well if I am always hungry or if I lack my much needed sleep.
+I would get grumpy as well if I am always hungry or if I lack my much-needed sleep.

-Once again, they will probably demand for additional feeding just to “soothe” their irritability.
+Once again, they will probably demand additional feeding just to “soothe” their irritability.
 Don’t give in to it, especially if you know that you have just fed them.
 You can use other methods of soothing like rocking them to sleep, cuddling them or even putting on their favorite lullabies to help send them to sleep.

 We cannot pinpoint exactly the specific timeline as to when you would experience these growth spurts.
 But what we know for sure is that all these growth spurt episodes will happen within the first year of your baby’s lives.
 Since each development is unique, your experience with your child’s growth spurt may differ from mine and other moms as well.

 The most common times that your baby may experience these signs are during the first two, three, six weeks, three months and finally the sixth month.
 For me, my daughter had her growth spurt during the first sixth week and the third month of her first year.
-I also remembered that she had just two days of growth spurt for the sixth week and around three to four days on her third month.
+I also remembered that she had just two days of a growth spurt for the sixth week and around three to four days on her third month.